Chemical Peel in Boulder

 - Deep peel: A deep peel solution contains a strong acid such as trichloroacetic acid, which penetrates deep beneath the skin’s surface to remove damaged skin cells and harsh skin conditions.
 The results from a deep peel are dramatic, and due to the strength of the peel, it can only be applied once.

-Chemical peels are applied by a dermatologist, who brushes the solution over a clean skin surface.
+Chemical peels are applied by a trained medical professional, who brushes the solution over a clean skin surface.
 Patients can expect the chemical peels to sting or may feel a slight burning sensation during the application.
 Once the treatment is complete, patients may experience redness similar to a sunburn, swelling, and irritation.
 Your dermatologist will suggest the best skin care products after your chemical peel.